When To Begin College Planning

-I went on numerous campus tours while I was visibly pregnant with my daughter, and always got the same comment from other parents: “Wow, you’re starting early!”
+I went on campus tours while I was visibly pregnant with my daughter, and always got the same comment from parents: “Wow, you’re starting early!”
 They said it only half jokingly, as if they wouldn’t be entirely surprised to find that I really was beginning the college search for an unborn child.

 So when should college planning begin?
 Does a student really gain any advantage by starting to think about college in middle school, or even earlier?